 There is also the empirical fact — a very inconvenient one for the news media and the political consultants and polling firms — that presidential public opinion polls have been wrong for many decades.

-As a rule, I have almost no use for “the vibes” that too many in the news media default to.
-But I cannot deny that, at least for me, the 2024 election feels eerily similar to 2016, when the news media and pundits, with few exceptions, incorrectly predicted that Clinton would defeat Trump.
-(I was one of the few public voices who correctly predicted the opposite outcome).
-It is cliché, but nonetheless true, that the only thing that is certain about the 2024 election is uncertainty.
-That observation is no comfort when the stakes are so high.
+As a rule, I have almost no use for “the vibes” to which many in the news media default.
+But I cannot deny that the 2024 election, to this point feels eerily similar to 2016, when the news media and pundits, with relatively few exceptions, incorrectly predicted that Hillary Clinton would defeat Trump.
+(I was among the exceptions.)
+It is a cliché, but nonetheless also a truth, that the only thing certain about the 2024 election is uncertainty.
+That observation is very little comfort when the stakes are so high.

 In an attempt to make better sense of this unprecedented and truly historic election, where we are as a nation, and what may happen next, I recently spoke to a range of experts.